mopioid/Borderlands-Twitch-Integration/README.md

 While Borderlands Twitch Integration is running, four buttons are provided in script's UI in Chatbot:

 * __Pause Modifier__: Temporarily disable the currently active modifier, and pause the voting timer.
 Users may still vote on the next modifier while the current one is paused.
 * __Unpause Modifier__: Reapply the current modifier if it has been paused, and resume counting down the voting timer.
 * __Skip Modifier__: End the current voting cycle early, select a new winning modifier, and begin the next voting cycle.
 * __Reapply Modifier__: In the event of a malfunction (e.g. needing to relaunch the game), resend the current modifier to the game to ensure it is fully applied.

+## Configuration

+Borderlands Twitch Integration provides a number of options to control its functionality.
+All of them may be changed at any time; they take effect when the "Save Settings" button is clicked, even if the script is already active.

+### General Settings

+* __Modifier Duration__: The duration (in seconds) of each modifier and voting cycle.
+Setting this to 180, for example, will enable each modifier for three minutes while users vote on the next one.
+Changes to this will take effect immedately (mid-cycle).
+* __Number Of Candidates__: How many modifiers should be offered to users to choose from each voting cycle.
+Changes to this will take effect at the end of each voting cycle.
+This should not exceed the number of modifiers enabled under the "Modifiers" settings.
+* __Voting Instructions__: The instructions provided to users in chat and in the stream overlay.
+* __Testing Mode__: Disable voting related messages in chat.
+Instead, messages can be viewed in Chatbot's script logs (found in the top right of the Scripts pane).

+### Voting Permissions

+Borderlands Twitch Integration can limit voting to users matching specific criteria:

+* __Everyone__: Allow everyone to vote.
+This should be disabled if you would like to limit voting to the user critera below.
+* __Moderators__: Allow Twitch moderators and users designated as "Editors" in Streamlabs Chatbot to vote.
+* __Subscribers__: Allow Twitch and GameWisp subscribers to vote.
+* __Regulars__: Allow users designated as "Regulars" in Streamlabs Chatbot to vote.
+* __Minimum Rank__: If this is not blank, allow users with the specified minimum rank in Streamlabs Chatbot to vote.
+* __Specific Users__: A list of additional users, separated by commas, who are specifically allowed to vote.

+When attempting to vote, if a user does not meet any of the above critera, their vote will not be counted, and the bot will reply to them with a list of critera they may hit to qualify ("Moderators" and "Specific Users" are not displayed).

+Additional options are available to limit voting:

+* __Currency Cost__: If greater than 0, the amount of currency users pay for each vote.
+They must still meet the criteria required to vote as specified above.
+If they cannot afford to vote, the bot replies to them with the amount required, as well as their current balance.
+* __Allow !vote In Chat__: Allow users to use the !vote command in chat.
+Disable this if you would like to limit voting to whispers.
+* __Allow !vote In Whisper__: Allow users to whisper the bot to vote.

+### Modifiers

+At any time, modifiers may be enabled or disabled.
+Changes take effect the next voting cycle.